ikotun-dev/Ikotun.dev/src/content/blog/openai-setup-gdg.md

 dotenv.load_dotenv()

-#Setting the logs to error level to make the prompts are responses clear
+#Setting the logs to error level to make the prompts and responses clear

 logging.basicConfig(